ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/ethernet.md

 Type: Originally this was length field, but later used as specifying the content type of payload.
 Also known as EtherType.
     Values higher than 1536 are registered type specifiers.
 Most common is 0x0800 for IPv4 and 0x86DD for IPv6.

-Q-Tag: Optional virtual lan ID.
+Q-Tag: Optional virtual LAN ID.

 FCS: Frame Check Sequence is used for integrity check.
 Implemented as CRC-32